FLAGBAR

 Because of all the wonderful contributions, I am "forever adding to & re-organizing" the Website.
 Sooo...if you have "anything" you would like to see posted here, please feel free to send it to me & I will gladly add it & you to the ever growing list.

 I hope you enjoy this site as much as I enjoy putting it together.
 It has been & still is a very emotional "trip" for me since my father is not here to enjoy all of this with me.
 Even though he never talked about the time he spent in the Navy during WWII, I think he would be proud to know that there are those that have kept the "Memory" of the USS SALT LAKE CITY alive...and maybe he would be a little proud of his oldest daughter for what she is doing for his shipmates.
 I hope so anyway.
-I feel like I belong to this GREAT BIG FAMILY and hope to meet you all in person some day.
+The SALT LAKE CITY CA25 has a great big family that I'm proud to be a part of.

 There is a lot of information on this Website, so sit back & enjoy your walk through the past.
 I've learned more than I ever expected to about the SLC and I want to know more about "HER" & "YOU".